Free Fruit Trees!

 Book-Cycle aims to assist with the reforestation of England and encourage natural habitat for wildlife through tree growing and planting projects.

-To date we have grown over 700 oak saplings from seeds our volunteers have collected locally and reinstated traditional hedgerows in Devon with hundreds of trees.
+To date we have grown hundreds of oak saplings from seeds our volunteers have collected locally and reinstated traditional hedgerows in Devon.
 We also work with the general public and local garden centres / nurseries to collect their unwanted saplings and offer them for a donation at our bookshop.
 All unwanted saplings are gratefully received at our bookshops.

 A community seed bank is a network of seed saving and exchange that provides individuals with a resource for seed diversity and freedom in their locale.